fadelguy/ha-natural-automation-generator/README.md

    - **OpenAI**: Get your API key from [OpenAI Platform](https://platform.openai.com/api-keys)
 6. Complete the setup

+## How to Use

+### Chat Interface (Recommended)

+After installation, the Natural Automation Generator appears as a **Conversation Agent** in Home Assistant:

+1. **Go to Settings → Voice Assistants**
+2. **Create a new Assistant** or edit an existing one
+3. **Choose "Natural Automation Generator"** as the Conversation Agent
+4. **Test it**: Click the "Start Conversation" button and chat!

+### Example Conversations

+💬 **You**: "Create an automation to turn on bathroom light at midnight" 🤖 **Assistant**: "✅ I've created the automation successfully!
+[Shows YAML] The automation has been saved and is now active."

+💬 **You**: "Make an automation for motion detection in hallway"
+🤖 **Assistant**: "✅ I've created the automation successfully!
+[Shows YAML] The automation has been saved and is now active."

+💬 **You**: "List my entities"
+🤖 **Assistant**: "📋 **Your Home Assistant entities:** [Shows all your lights, sensors, etc.]"

+### Voice Commands

+You can also use voice commands if you have a voice assistant set up:

+- "Hey Home Assistant, create an automation to turn off lights when I leave"
+- "Hey Home Assistant, make an automation for bedtime routine"

 ### Configuration Options

 After setup, you can configure: